-It's my 5 year Natural Hair Anniversary.
-In today's post I would love to introduce you all to my Natural Hair journey.
-My journey all began in 2014 after I had transition my hair for an entire year and every December adds another year to my journey.
-Let's drive in!
+It's my 5th Natural Hair Anniversary.
+In today's post, I would love to introduce you all to my Natural Hair journey.
+My journey all began in 2014 after I had to transition my hair for an entire year and every December adds another year to my journey.
+Let's drive-in!

 Here's a quick timeline leading up to me growing out natural hair.
 In 2011 I still had my relaxed hair and I decided to switch my hair products.
-I've been using the Olive Oil Root Simulator or ORS.
+I've been using the Olive Oil Root Stimulator or ORS.
 I've used all the products in that entire line that shows how much I loved it.
-But I wanted to try something different, I came across the Carol's Daughters Monoi Oil line at Macy's and girl I was hook.
-It was pricey but as we always think that the pricey stuff are the good ones this product proved otherwise.
+But I wanted to try something different, I came across the Carol's Daughters Monoi Oil line at Macy's, and a girl I was hooked.
+It was pricey but as we always think that the pricey stuff is the good ones this product proved otherwise.
 My hair hated it, it started to thin, I got more split ends, my hair ends were breaking at a rapid rate and I didn't know what to do.
 I got frustrated and stop using the products and decided to give my hair a break from relaxing.

-During my study in London in 2012-2013 my non-relaxed hair break went from one month, which turn into three months etc. I began to notice my hair roots getting thicker, I had a lot of new growth and I was loving it.
-But I had two hair texture, my roots were thicker than my relaxed ends.
-And I was still learning how to take care of these two hair textures; it wasn't easy to be totally honest with you all, but that all apart of adapting to changes.
+During my study in London in 2012-2013, my non-relaxed hair break went from one month, which turn into three months, etc. I began to notice my hair roots getting thicker, I had a lot of new growth and I was loving it.
+But I had two hair textures, my roots were thicker than my relaxed ends.
+And I was still learning how to take care of these two hair textures; it wasn't easy, to be honest with you all, but that is all a part of adapting to changes.
 During my break when I return to New York I bought the Shea Moisture Coconut and Hibiscus line but my hair didn't like it.
 I later tried their Jamaican Black Castor Oil line and my hair still didn't like it.
 I became frustrated and decided to just lay off store brand products.

 After graduation and I return to New York a lot of natural hair products were flooding the shelves in stores.
-I decided to turn to YouTube and y'all it was like to new gate of hallelujah have been open up to me.
-I was hook on YouTube non stop watching videos and researching to learn more about natural hair, such as natural hair tips, hair style, hair care, you name it I was taking notes left, right and center to learn how to better take care of my hair.
+I decided to turn to YouTube and y'all it was like to new gate of hallelujah has been opened up to me.
+I was hooked on YouTube nonstop watching videos and researching to learn more about natural hair, such as natural hair tips, hairstyle, hair care, you name it I was taking notes left, right, and center to learn how to better take care of my hair.
 But I decided to do things my way.
 I cut down my product usage and I used the Mane n Tail shampoo and conditioner.
 My hair was growing faster and also thicker.
 I also used the Jamaican Black Castor oil to oil my hair nightly.

 But I was still learning and growing.
-I decided to do a lot more DIY than store brands because I was scared that store brand products would just damage my hair that I was beginning to adjust to at that moment.
+I decided to do a lot more DIY than store brands because I was scared that store brand products would just damage my hair and I was beginning to adjust to it at that moment.
 I created my own DIY Shea Butter whip to moisturize my hair scalp.
-In 2016 I did my very first hair trim because I notice that my hair length was stock at one length, it was a much needed trim to help grow out my new growth.
-And I try to use products that my hair like, my Shea Butter hair whip, hair oil mix, protective style, and less products.
-I stay consistent from 2016-2019 to where I am today after five long years.
-It wasn't easy but I love it, I learn a lot along the way and I am happy that I didn't gave up.
-I always sharing pic of my Natural Hair over on my Instagram page so check it out.
-And I will definitely share some Natural hair tips in a separate post so stay tune.
+In 2016 I did my very first hair trim because I notice that my hair length was stock at one length, it was a much-needed trim to help grow out my new growth.
+And I try to use products that my hair likes, my Shea Butter hair whip, hair oil mix, protective style, and fewer products.
+I stay consistent from 2016-2019 to where I am today to making it five long years of growth.
+It wasn't easy but I love it, I learn a lot along the way and I am happy that I didn't give up.
+I always share a pic of my Natural Hair over on my Instagram page so check it out.
+And I will share some Natural hair tips in a separate post so stay tuned.

 Let me know down below.
 Are you a natural hair girl?
 Are you planning to go natural?
-How have your journey been going?
-And remember good things comes to those who wait try and be patience with your hair journey.
+How has your journey been going?
+And remember good things comes to those who wait to try and be patient with your hair journey.